UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Final thoughts

-Lloyds Bank Share Dealing may be worth using if you are already a Lloyds Bank customer and like the idea of seeing your current account, savings and investments in one place.
-If you are a new customer of Lloyds then there are better platform options out there that are easier to open, offer more features and may be cheaper.
+Lloyds Share Dealing may be worth it if you are already a Lloyds Bank customer and like the idea of managing your current account, savings, and investments all in one place.
+If you are a new customer of Lloyds, then consider that there may be other platforms that are easier to open, offer more features, and are likely cheaper.

 About Lloyds Bank Share Dealing

-The Lloyds Bank investment account is a safe option as it’s operated by a bank that has been around for centuries.
-But keep in mind that all investment platforms in the U.K. must be regulated by the Financial Conduct Authority (FCA), so in that respect Lloyds is no safer than any other regulated platform.
+Yes, the Lloyds Bank investment account is a safe option as it’s operated by a bank that has been around for centuries.
+Keep in mind, however, that all investment platforms in the U.K. must be regulated by the Financial Conduct Authority (FCA) and in that respect Lloyds is no safer than any other regulated platform.

 How much does Lloyds charge for selling shares?